cdrlos/cdrlos.github.io/index.md

 ---
-title: Start blogging
+title: Home
 feature_text: |
-  ## My Blog
-  Let's get started.
+  ## A portfolio of my own
+  Currently under construction
 feature_image: "https://picsum.photos/id/930/1300/400"
 excerpt: "Almost there."
 math: true
 ---

-<<<<<<< HEAD
 Welcome to my blog.
 This website here will showcase some of my current projects as well as offer me a platform to make blog posts.
-I briefly considred making blog posts on Medium to get myself hired, but I opted for GitHub since I belive this will give me the most flexibility at the expense of some overhead.
+I briefly considred making blog posts on Medium, but I opted for GitHub since I belive this will give me the most flexibility.
 Enjoy!

 Here is some Javascript for you: